 TALS wouldn't be able to reach as many people as we do without the help of volunteers and interns.
 TALS seeks the following types of volunteers:

-TALS is currently accepting interns for Spring, Summer, and Fall 2019.
+TALS is currently seeking law student interns for Fall 2019.
 Unless otherwise noted, TALS does not offer paid internships so we request you follow-up with your school to see if you are eligible for school credit.

 TALS accepts organizational volunteers for other areas such as administration, training, communications, design, and more.
 Law students and college students seeking internships for credit are welcome too.